Use Rsync for Daily, Weekly and Full Monthly Backups

 What is rsync?

-Rsync is a sweet utility for syncing files/folders.
+Rsync is a great utility for syncing files/folders.
 Many times it is used for producing incremental backups since it is capable of detecting what files are added and changed to a folder.
 It usually does this by timestamps but it can be set to determine file changes wih a more precise (but slow) method using md5 hashes.
 However, generating md5 hashes for detecting file changes is usually not required.
+In addition to incremental backups rsync will automatically compress/decompress files in transfer to speed up moving data when using the -z option.

 Syncing vs Full Backup